 A2.5.2.3.3 At the SG meeting where a draft new or revised Question is adopted, the SG shall decide to submit the draft new or revised Question for approval either at the next RA or by consultation of the Member States.

-A2.5.2.3.4 When it is decided to submit a draft new or revised Question for approval, with detailed justification, to the RA, the SG Chair shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.
+A2.5.2.3.4 When it is decided to submit a draft new or revised Question for approval, with detailed justification, to the RA, the SG Chair shall inform the Director and request that the Director takes the necessary action to ensure that it is included in the agenda for the Assembly.

 A2.5.2.3.5 When it is decided to submit a draft new or revised Question for approval by consultation, the following conditions and procedures apply:

-A2.5.2.3.5.1 For the application of the approval procedure by consultation, within one month of an SG’s adoption of a draft new or revised Question, according to § A2.5.2.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the proposal.
+A2.5.2.3.5.1 For the application of the approval procedure by consultation, within one month of an SG’s adoption of a draft new or revised Question, according to § A2.5.2.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the draft new or revised Questions.
 This request shall be accompanied by the complete final text of the draft new or revised Question.

-A2.5.2.3.5.2 The Director shall also inform Sector Members participating in the work of the relevant SG under the provisions of Article 19 of the Convention that Member States are being asked to respond to a consultation on a proposed new or revised Question.
+A2.5.2.3.5.2 The Director shall also inform Sector Members participating in the work of the relevant SG under the provisions of Article 19 of the Convention that Member States are being asked to respond to a consultation on the approval of a draft new or revised Question.
 This information should be accompanied by the complete final texts for information only.

+[Editor’s note: Both paragraphs A2.5.2.3.5.1 and A2.5.2.3.5.2 are dealing with the approval of draft new or revised Questions.
+The modifications are proposed to maintain consistent terminology across the Resolution.]

-A2.5.2.3.5.3 If 70 per cent or more of the replies from Member States indicate approval or if there are no replies, the proposal shall be accepted.
-If the proposal is not accepted, it shall be referred back to the SG.
+A2.5.2.3.5.3 If 70 per cent or more of the replies from Member States indicate approval or if there are no replies, the draft new or revised Question shall be considered approved. otherwise, it shall be referred back to the SG and its relevant subordinate group.

-Any comments received along with responses to the consultation shall be collected by the Director and submitted to the SG for consideration.
+[Editor’s note: The modifications proposed to A2.5.2.3.5.3 are meant to clarify the process in case of the threshold of 70% support in the replies is not achieved.
+Furthermore, it was noted that in its current version, A2.5.2.3.5.3 required the Director to collect all the comments received and to submit it to the SG for consideration.
+It is not clear why this step will be required if the Question was approved.
+Instead, it is proposed to limit this requirement when the condition for approval has not been met as shown in paragraph A2.5.2.3.5.4 below. ]

-A2.5.2.3.5.4 Those Member States who indicate that they do not approve the draft new or revised Question shall provide their reasons and should be invited to participate in the future consideration by the SG and its WPs and TGs.
+A2.5.2.3.5.4 Any Member State who indicates that they do not approve the draft new or revised Question shall also provide its reason.
+If 30 per cent or more of the replies from Member States indicate that they do not approve the draft new or revised Question, all the reasons provided by the objecting Member States shall be sent by the Director to the SG and its relevant subordinate group for consideration.
+The objecting Member States should be invited to participate in the future consideration by the SG and its subordinate group.